 Conclusion

-Software supply chain attacks are increasingly rampant.
-And with the interconnectedness of modern businesses, coupled with the increasing rate of change in the software ecosystem, bad actors have plenty of attack points to target.
-This underscores the need to prevent successful vulnerability exploitation as much as possible.
+The interconnectedness of modern businesses, coupled with the increasing rate of change in the software ecosystem, gives bad actors plenty of attack points to target.
+Software development teams must prevent successful vulnerability exploitation as much as possible.

 One way to do this is to add automated supply chain security scans at every point of your software delivery process with CI/CD.

-Using CircleCI, you can create workflows with jobs that perform vulnerability scans and provide advisory on codebases, open source libraries, dependencies, and other third-party tools.
-You can detect IaC misconfigurations in infrastructure in infrastructure, securely build and deploy artifacts, and validate compliance stipulations in your CI/CD pipeline using a variety of automatic pipeline triggers.
+Using CircleCI, you can create workflows with jobs that perform vulnerability scans and provide advice on codebases, open source libraries, dependencies, and other third-party tools.
+You can detect IaC misconfigurations in infrastructure, securely build and deploy artifacts, and validate compliance stipulations in your CI/CD pipeline using a variety of automatic pipeline triggers.

 To stay ahead of attackers and learn more about adding automated supply chain security to your CI/CD pipeline, get started with a free CircleCI account today.